About NILLA

 Knowledge Sharing

-Through NILLA, Indigenous communities, organizations, and individuals can share and find helpful language program and strategies information.
+Through NILLA, Indigenous communities, organizations, post-secondary institutions and individuals can share and find helpful language program and strategies information.

 Community & Connection

-NILLA supports Indigenous communities to connect with others doing similar or work that communities aspire toward.
+NILLA supports Indigenous communities to connect with others doing similar or aspiring language work.

 Going Virtual

-We believe that NILLA can support Indigenous language speaker creation through the creation of a virtual space for practitioners to share successes virtually and at other times in person, once connections have been made.
+We believe that NILLA can support Indigenous language speaker creation through a virtual space for practitioners to share successes virtually and at other times in person, once connections are made.